The information provided below is designed to assist you in answering general questions about strikes that are often asked by employees.

 Already-scheduled Vacation and Compensatory Time Off

-In general, it is better to allow already scheduled time off to occur as originally agreed if your operational needs will not be seriously disrupted.
-If, however, your operational needs may be harmed, you may wish to discuss with the employee the possibility of rescheduling.
+In general, it is better to allow already scheduled time off to occur as originally agreed.
+However, if your operational needs will be seriously disrupted, you may discuss the possibility of rescheduling this time off with the employee.
+The request to cancel or reschedule vacation time should be expressed evenly throughout your department.

 All media inquiries should be directed to the Campus News Service, 530-752-1930.